foxyv/kms-private-ca/README.md

 ## Project Wobbegong

 Project Wobbegong is an open source project similar to Apache.
-It is a collection of open source projects that are freely usable by anyone under the Apache 2.0 license.
+It is a collection of open source projects that are freely usable by anyone under the MIT license.